 The Casco Bay Islands race was the first and only U.S. event thus far to offer qualifying points for Ötillö, where only 120 teams are allowed to compete.
 Those teams are selected by points earned at one or more of eight merit races; the other seven qualifiers are in Europe.

 Stevens is already looking forward to the 2017 edition of the Casco Bay race, set for Aug.
 13 with two distances: a long course with 6 miles of swimming and 16 miles of running, and a short course with 2 miles of swimming and 6.5 miles of running.
 “We’ll definitely be back to defend our title,” he says.
 “It was awesome.”

 California, Virginia and North Carolina are also getting in on the swimrun action.
-The California Swim Run Series already held one race in January and has another one coming up on May 7 in San Diego (Californiaswimrun.com).
+The California Swim Run Series already held races in January and May (Californiaswimrun.com).
 Swim-Run-Va, which supports a local non-profit whose mission is to make water safety accessible to all, will take place on Oct.
 21 in Richmond (Swimrunva.com).
 The SwimRun NC event will take place on Oct.
 29 at Hanging Rock State Park (Swimrunnc.com).